kadena-io/kadena-evm-sandbox/README.md

 const tx = await token0.connect(alice).transferCrossChain(receiver.address, amount, token1Info.chain);
 ```

-Typically, if you use Hardhat `ethers` in tests, the call creates a new contract instance using the new signer `alice` in the background.
+In `ethers` tests, this call creates a new contract instance using the new signer `alice` in the background.
 A signer always has a network context associated with it.

-If you want to call a contract running in Chainweb EVM, you must be aware of the Chainweb chain you are on to get the correct signing address.
+However, if you want to call a contract with a specific signer in Chainweb EVM, you must be aware of the Chainweb chain identifier where the contract is deployed to get the correct signing address.
 For example, you must call `await chainweb.switchChain(chainId);` to switch to the correct chain so that you get signers with the correct network context for that chain.

 If you use the `@kadena/hardhat-chainweb` plugin, the `runOverChains` function does the chain switching for you.